lambdageek/cppguide-wip/cppguide.md

 <div class="decision">

-Use of internal linkage in `.cc` files is encouraged for all code that does not need to be referenced elsewhere.
+Use of internal linkage in `.cpp` files is encouraged for all code that does not need to be referenced elsewhere.
 Do not use internal linkage in `.h` files.